Social Media & Internet Law.

 Proactive trademark protection in the social media and Internet environment requires a combination of registration, monitoring, and policy enforcement.
 Best practices include:

-• Note that Canada has eliminated the historical requirement that a trademark be used prior to registration, creating heightened risk of trademark trolling — particularly in the online space where marks may be visible before being registered.
-Early filing is more important than ever.
+- Note that Canada has eliminated the historical requirement that a trademark be used prior to registration, creating heightened risk of trademark trolling, particularly in the online space where marks may be visible before being registered.
+Early filing is more important than ever; and

 Worldwide Injunctions Against Search Engines